ryanxwang/lazylifted/design-decisions.md

 Currently going with: LambdaMart

+Update: I probably did not understand LambdaMart very well, but essentially it doesn't seem to produce a global ranking, making it useless.
+We are now using ranksvm (both from sklearn and the QP formulation directly)

 ## Model training granularity

 This refers to how we should partition the data when training the ranking models